HGuevara10/Goal-Tracker-App/README.md

 Code for a daily goal trackng app.
 The app is coded using javascript and react native.
 It can be run on both ios and android.
+The main files which contain the app's code is App.js as well as GoalInput.js and GoalItem.js in the components folder.